mattfalcone1997/pyvista_cardinal_tutorials/README.md

 * [`pebble_laminar.ipynb`](pebble_laminar.ipynb): Jupyter notebook with a basic introduction of to Pyvista and Cardinal.
 * [`visualising_vortices.ipynb`](visualising_vortices.ipynb): Jupyter notebook using direct access to data arrays to show vortices in turbulent channel flow.
 * [`skin_friction.ipynb`](skin_friction.ipynb): Jupyter notebook using direct access to data arrays to compute the skin friction coefficient of turbulent pipe flow.
+* [`pyvista_matplotlib.ipynb`](pyvista_matplotlib.ipynb): Notebook showing how Pyvista can be combined with matplotlib to produce publication quality figures.
-* high_order: shows how one may use high-order lagrange elements to represent NekRS data
+* high_order: shows how one may use high-order lagrange elements to represent NekRS data.
+Come here to feel sad!
   * [`high_order.ipynb`](high_order/high_order.ipynb): Jupyter notebook showing how to convert nekRS data to use high-order Lagrange elements.
   * [`lagrange_convert.py`](high_order/lagrange_convert.py): Module with functions to convert data from NekRS to use high-order Lagrange elements.
 * pyvista_cardinal_talk.pdf: Presentation highlighting some key features from `pyvista` and their application to Cardinal.